What Are Dummy Pronouns?

 Talking About Number and Amount

-We can also use 'there' to talk about the amount of something.
+'There' can also be used to talk about the number or amount of something.
 Look at the following examples:

 is seven dogs….)